Master of Applied Science by research (HMASR)

 Fees and charges:

-Citizens of Australia and New Zealand and Australian permanent residents will not normally pay tuition fees, as research degrees are funded by the Australian Government via the funding scheme for research training.
-This scheme provides eligible candidates with a Commonwealth-funded place for up to a maximum period of two years’ full-time equivalent study for a Master’s by research.
+Citizens of Australia and New Zealand and Australian permanent residents will not normally pay tuition fees, as research degrees are funded by the Australian Government via the Research Training Programme.
+This provides eligible candidates with a Commonwealth-funded Research Training Programme Fees Offset Scholarship for up to a maximum period of two years’ full-time equivalent study for a Master’s by Research.

 All domestic students are required to pay a bi-annual Student Services and Amenities Fee (SSAF).
 Details about the SSAF, including costs and payment options, can be found at the webpage - Student services and amenities fee.